Hi, I'm Colin Phillips.

 I most certainly get this from my father.

-In recent years outside of work this has been my saltwater fish tank, crypto, prosumer home-networking, smart home automations, watches, PC building, cameras, home theater, scotch and whiskey, woodworking and modifying cars.
+In recent years outside of work this has been my saltwater fish tank, crypto, prosumer home-networking, smart home automations, watches, PC building, cameras, home theater, scotch/whiskey and modifying cars.

 From a professional perspective, I've been wrapping my head around maintaining and refactoring legacy code bases, design patterns, scalable application architecture, scrum and agile project management, team building, cultivating cross-team relationships, mentoring and management as a hands-on tech resource.